Anna McLean is a partner in the Business Trial practice group in the firm's San Francisco office.

 Areas of Practice

-Ms. McLean’s practice focuses on the defense of complex class actions, with particular emphasis on consumer finance and product liability.
-She represents auto finance companies and other financial institutions, insurance companies, and other providers of consumer products and services with regard to alleged unfair business practices, consumer disclosure issues, and mortgage and auto lending claims.
-She also represents major manufacturers in the tobacco, building products, and chemicals industries in multistate class actions and public entity cost-recovery litigation.
+Ms. McLean's practice focuses on the defense of complex class actions, with particular emphasis on consumer finance, product liability, and high technology.
+She represents financial institutions, retailers, internet companies, and other providers of consumer products and services with regard to alleged unfair business practices, consumer disclosure issues, privacy, pricing, TCPA and financial claims.

 Recently, she has litigated issues at the vanguard of California law on the enforcement of consumer arbitration clauses containing class action waivers, e.g., Arguelles-Romero v.
 Superior Court, 184 Cal.
 App.
 4th 825 (2010) (finding arbitration clause with class action waiver not unconscionable) and Smith v.
 AmeriCredit, 2009 U.S. Dist.
 LEXIS 115767 (S.D.
 Cal.) (granting motion to compel arbitration and dismissing action).